simonseo/Front-End-WebDev/DAY-30-0725/README.md

 ####Variables: `$`
 1. State a variable with the syntax: `$var_name: value`.
 Sass allows hyphen `-` and underscore `_` to be treated the same in variable names.
 You can use `$my-nickname` and `$my_nickname` to mean the same thing.
 1. Variables can be set with a global scope inside the namespace of a selector, by adding `!global` flag at the end of a statement.
-If you modularize stylesheets and you want one file to set a default value, add the `!default` flag.
+1. If you modularize stylesheets and you want one file to set a default value, add the `!default` flag.
+If you mark a statement with the default flag and there aren't any statements doing the same job before, the flagged statement will take effect.
+If the variable was already defined previously, then the flagged statement will be ignored.
 1. If there's an error with the automatic calculator, wrap the whole expression with parentheses.

 ####Datatypes